"Nov. 16, 2012 -- Air pollution may be bad for older brains, a new study shows.

 Older adults who live in areas of high pollution did not do as well on tests of memory and other thinking skills, according to a new study.

 COPAXONE is indicated for the treatment of patients with relapsing forms of multiple sclerosis.

 DOSAGE AND ADMINISTRATION

-COPAXONE (glatiramer acetate) is for subcutaneous use only.
+COPAXONE is for subcutaneous use only.
 Do not administer intravenously.
-The recommended dose of COPAXONE (glatiramer acetate) is 20 mg/day.
+The dosing schedule depends on the product strength that is selected.
+The recommended doses are:

-Remove one blister that contains the syringe from the COPAXONE (glatiramer acetate) prefilled syringes package.
-Since this product should be refrigerated, let the prefilled syringe stand at room temperature for 20 minutes to allow the solution to warm to room temperature.
-Inspect the COPAXONE (glatiramer acetate) syringe visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+Remove one blister-packaged prefilled syringe from the refrigerated carton.
+Let the prefilled syringe stand at room temperature for 20 minutes to allow the solution to warm to room temperature.
+Visually inspect the syringe for particulate matter and discoloration prior to administration.
 The solution in the syringe should appear clear, colorless to slightly yellow.
-If particulate matter or discoloration is observed, discard the COPAXONE (glatiramer acetate) syringe.
+If particulate matter or discoloration is observed, discard the syringe.